 TANNIRS Project

-Boscalia Technologies S.L., in collaboration with the Government of Extremadura (Department of Economy, Science, and Digital Agenda) and the European Regional Development Fund (ERDF), is developing the TANNIRS project.
+Boscalia Technologies S.L., in collaboration with the Government of Extremadura (Department of Economy, Science, and Digital Agenda) and the European Regional Development Fund (ERDF), has developed the TANNIRS project.

 What relationship can there be between wine, wood, and spectroscopy?